natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: w_s=1.26\cdot 10^{-6} \sqrt{ 13.0321+1.18 \left( 1.56\cdot10^{-6} \frac{g d_{50}^3}{1.5876\cdot 10^{-12}}\right )^{0.65}} -3.61
   :label: FallVelo

-In the model, if you do not know if your site has a sand dune or not, and/or do not know its height, we assign it a dune height based on whether it is wave dominated or not, and the value of its beach type (see Equation :ref:`BeachType`).
-If the beach type value determines that it is a reflective beach (:math:`Type<3`), we assign it an average dune height of 5m.
-Reflective beaches tend to be protected from the open ocean and have relatively steep foreshore slopes.
-Short and Hesp (1982) observed a variation in dune height between 4 and 8m at those beach.
-On the other hand of the spectrum, dissipative beaches (:math:`Type \geq 5`) are in general exposed to the open ocean, where there are very energetic waves.
+If the beach type value is lower than 3, then it is likely that you beach is reflective.
+Reflective beaches tend to be protected from the open ocean and have relatively steep foreshore slopes, and Short and Hesp (1982) observed a variation in dune height between 4 and 8m at those beaches.
+In the model, we assign them an average dune height of 5m.
+On the other hand of the spectrum, dissipative beaches (:math:`Type \geq 5`) are in general exposed to very energetic waves coming from the open ocean.
 These beaches tend to experience strong winds, which can create fairly high dunes.
-Short and Hesp (1982) observed a variation in height between 15 and 30m at those beaches.
-In our model, we assign them a dune height of 20m.
+Short and Hesp (1982) observed a variation in height between 15 and 30m at those beaches, and we assign them a dune height of 20m.
 In between are intermediate beaches, where Short and Hesp (1982) observed a variation in height between 8 and 15m.
 In our model, we assign them a dune height of 12m.

+Please bear in mind that the relationship developed by Short and Hesp (1982) was developed from observations of beaches in a particular place, and no process-based model was developed to predict beach dune height in this region.
+The dune height at your site might be quite different from the one that we might propose to you.
+Use the estimate of dune height as a general indication of what a dune height might be, and change it based on your knowledge of your site.

 **Option 2.
 Add a backshore to a mangrove or mash.**  Mangrove and marsh beds are different from sandy beaches because they consist, in general, of consolidated materials, do not have dunes, and their profile is in general fairly linear.
-In general, mangrove bed slopes vary between 1V:400H and 1V:600H xxxx.
+As mentioned earlier and shown in Figure :ref:`BeachProfile`, mangrove forests are usually fronted by a tidal flat with an average slope of 1:1000 to 1:2000, and usually have a relatively monotonic substrate whose slope varies between 1:200 to 1:600 (de Vos, 2004; Burger, 2005).
 We did not find any specific guidelines for marsh profiles.

 If you choose this option, you will have to enter a maximum of three linear profiles that can be added to the bathymetry profile that was cut/created for you or that you uploaded.

 **Option 3.
 Modify a profile uploaded in the GIS interface.**:  As mentioned earlier, if you upload a profile with a minimum of two (X, Z) points, you can modify it or add to it by creating linear xx between fixed distances.
-This option is especially useful in cases when you are not fully satisfied with the profile that was cut in GIS and want to modify it, when you want to create a depth profile from scratch, or when you want to add intertidal and backshore regions to depth profiles.
+This option is especially useful in cases when you are not fully satisfied with the profile that was cut in GIS and want to modify it, or when you want to rapidly create a depth profile from scratch without looking or uploading a bathymetry profile.

 Third, the Profile Generator locates the presence of natural habitats along your cross-section.
-When you choose Option 1 *Yes* to the question *Do you have nearshore bathymetry GIS layer*, you can also indicate the types of natural habitats that are present in your region, and the model will locate and plot where those habitats fall onto the cross-shore bathymetry.
+When you choose Option 1 *Yes* to the question *Do you have nearshore bathymetry GIS layer*, you can also indicate the types of natural habitats that are present in your region, and the model will locate and plot where those habitats fall onto the cross-shore transect.
 Please note that the results from this last step are accurate only if the natural habitat and bathymetry layers are properly geo-referenced.
-If these layers were prepared during two different efforts, you might have to make sure that the natural habitats are properly placed along your profile (e.g., make sure that seagrass beds are in subtidal, or mangroves are in inter- or supratidal areas).
+If these layers were prepared during two different efforts, you might have to make sure that the natural habitats are properly placed along your profile (e.g., make sure that seagrass beds are in subtidal areas, or mangroves are in inter- or supratidal areas).

 Finally, if you do not have any storm wave or wind information at your site to run the Nearshore Waves and Erosion model, the model will help you obtain those data by reading and providing you with some pre-processed statistics from the closest WaveWatch III grid point.
 Because wave data can be scarce in most regions of the world, we analyzed 7 years of WAVEWATCH III (WW3, Tolman (2009)) model hindcast reanalysis results to estimate, for model grid points that are in waters deeper than 50m, the maximum as well as the average of the top 10% and 25% wave height.
 We also computed the same statistics for wind data, for 16 equiangular direction sectors (0deg, 22.5deg, 45deg, etc.).

-Wind information can be used in the Nearshore Waves and Erosion model by combining it with fetch distance as well as the average depth offshore of your site to compute an offshore wave height and period inputs (see :ref:`cp-NEW`).
-However, if you do not know fetch distances to your site, you can have the model computes them by choosing “Yes” to the question “Do you want the model to compute fetch distances?”.
+Wind information can be used in the Nearshore Waves and Erosion model by combining it with fetch distance as well as the average depth offshore of your site to compute an offshore wave height and period inputs.
+However, if you do not know fetch distances to your site, you can have the model computes them by choosing *Yes* to the question *Do you want the model to compute fetch distances?*.
 In that case, from your site location, the model draws 16 equiangular sectors, and in each sector, the model draws nine equiangular radials.
 Each radial is initially 50km long, but is cutoff when it intersects with a land mass.
 To capture the effects of those land masses that limit fetch distance, the average fetch distance :math:`F_k` for each 22.5deg sectors :math:`k` is weighted by each radial distance and angle (Keddy, 1982):

 .. math:: F_k=\frac{\sum_{n=1}^9f_n\cos \theta }{\sum_{n=1}^9\cos \theta }
   :label: AvgFetch